tarrifa/tarrifa/README.md

 ### Hello!
-I´m Rafael 👋
+I'm Rafael 👋

-- 🎓 I’m currently working on Python AI and Machine Learning 🤖
+- 🎓 I'm currently working on Python AI and Machine Learning 🤖
-- 🗒️ I’m currently learning Mediapipe and TensorFlow
+- 🗒️ I'm currently learning Mediapipe and TensorFlow
 - ⚡ Fun fact: I´m also an aerialist and an artist 🎨